-- 58. Prime Minister Shastri gave the slogan of "Jai Jawan Jai Kisan".
-Prime Minister Vajpayee made that "Jai Jawan Jai Kisan Jai Vigyan".
-Prime Minister Modi has furthered that to "Jai Jawan Jai Kisan Jai Vigyan and Jai Anusandhan", as innovation is the foundation of development. - 59.
+Prime Minister Lal Bahadur Shastri gave the slogan of ?Jai Jawan Jai Kisan?.
+Prime Minister Atal Bihari Vajpayee made that ?Jai Jawan Jai Kisan Jai Vigyan?.
+Prime Minister Modi has furthered that to ?Jai Jawan Jai Kisan Jai Vigyan and Jai Anusandhan?, as innovation is the foundation of development.

 For our tech savvy youth, this will be a golden era.
-A corpus of rupees one lakh crore will be established with fifty-year interest free loan.
+A corpus of Rs. one lakh crore will be established with fifty-year interest free loan.
 The corpus will provide long-term financing or refinancing with long tenors and low or nil interest rates.
-This will encourage the private sector oscale up research and innovation significantly in sunrise domains.
-We need to have programmes that combine the powers of our youth and technology. - 60.
+I repeat that sentence.
+The corpus will provide long-term financing or refinancing with long tenors and low or nil interest rates.
+This will encourage the private sector to scale up research and innovation significantly in sunrise domains.
+We need to have programmes that combine the powers of our youth and technology.

 A new scheme will be launched for strengthening deep-tech technologies for defence purposes and expediting 'atmanirbharta'.